 First-person writing means to talk about yourself (with pronouns such as "I", "me", "my", etc.) while narrating a story.
 On TV Tropes, this type of writing is frowned upon, for the following reasons:

-- It is a form of Conversation in the Main Page and Word Cruft.
+- It's a form of Conversation in the Main Page and Word Cruft.
 Using "I" to refer to you while writing the example distracts readers and may cause other editors to start replying to the example to the point where it turns into Thread Mode.
 We do not like when that happens, because wiki pages are not places for people to talk to each other.
 Take It to the Forums or the Discussion page.

-Another form of first person language is the use of "this troper" (or something similar) in an attempt to make the entry look like it's written in third person.
+Another form of first-person language is the use of "this troper" (or something similar) in an attempt to make the entry look like it's written in third person.
 This is also not allowed, as you are still editing in first person.

 In a similar vein, don't use "you", "you're", or other second-person language if you're talking to other examples.
 It might instigate a bullet point with "I".
 This does not apply when referring to the reader(s).

 With that said, not every usage of first-person writing is a break of policy.
 It's acceptable in these circumstances:

 - When you're writing a self-demonstrating article and are talking as the article itself.
 This is common with certain indexes and image captions.
 Similarly, it's used on self-demonstrating character pages, where you're writing as the character talking to the audience.

 - Some pages specifically allow first-person writing, such as certain parts of Darth Wiki and Sugar Wiki.